 CURRENCY: The currency in Brazil is the Brazilian Real, and the U.S. Dollar is not accepted.
 Check here for the latest conversion rate.

 CREDIT CARD & ATMs: A credit card is widely accepted in Brazil.
-ATMs can be easily found in the commercial areas, but it may be closed at night for security reasons.
+ATMs can be easily found in commercial areas, but they may be closed at night for security reasons.

 Brazil is the largest country in South America and the 5th largest country in the world, with a population of 212 million people (2.75% of the total world population).

 Brazil might be the largest country most of the world doesn’t know a whole lot about.
 Brazil’s economy ranks 1st in South America, 2nd in the Americas, and 8th in the world.

 Although Brazil covers an area equal to 88% of the US and therefore is almost as large, being the size of the US without Alaska.

 The coastline of Brazil measures 7,491 km, which makes it the 16th longest national coastline in the world.
 Throughout the coastal areas, geographical features can be found like islands, reefs, and bays.

 What is the Visa Requirement to Travel to Brazil?

 You need a valid passport for at least 6-months from the date of entry is required by all nationals referred below.